DanielMoscoso/100day_challenge/Readme.txt

 		 way the random word is chosen from the list.
 (It is better to get hold of he actual dictionary, then access the original word, that way I can pass the dict to later access the translation).
+		-Problem solved: get hold of the dictionary, then access the different words in their respective languages, in their respective timeframes.
 ===============================================================================